cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/etag.md

 ---

 The `ETag` (or entity tag) HTTP response header is an identifier for a specific version of a resource.
 It lets caches be more efficient and save bandwidth, as a web server does not need to resend a full response if the content was not changed.
 Additionally, etags help to prevent simultaneous updates of a resource from overwriting each other ("mid-air collisions").
-Hertz also provides [Etag middleware](https://github.com/hertz-contrib/etag) that can operate on `Etag`, inspired by fiber's [implementation](https://github.com/gofiber/fiber/tree/master/middleware/etag).
+Hertz also provides [Etag middleware](https://github.com/hertz-contrib/etag) that can operate on `ETag`, inspired by fiber's [implementation](https://github.com/gofiber/fiber/tree/master/middleware/etag).

 ## Install